pjonsson/datacube-core/docs/MIGRATION-1.8-to-1.9.rst

    This is a work in progress and will not be available in 1.9.0.
 It will appear in a later 1.9.x release.

-7. The long-deprecated "ingestion" workflow and "excecutor" API have both been removed.
+7. The long-deprecated "ingestion" workflow and "executor" API have both been removed.

 8. Multiple locations per dataset is now deprecated.